 Portfolio provides a unique way for you to document your college-level learning through previous experience.
 You are guided through the process in two classes:

 - EXCL 301 During this 3-credit course, you create a portfolio describing and documenting your learning experiences.
 The portfolio is evaluated by faculty members who determine the amount of credit you should be awarded.

 If you want to target more courses after completing EXCL 301, you may enroll in this noncredit course, which is offered online twice each semester.
 You are given access to EXCL 301 course materials and work at your own pace to develop additional portfolios for faculty review.
 Note: No more than 30 credits may be awarded through Portfolio in both classes combined.

 Please read frequently asked questions about portfolio development before applying for these courses.

 How to Apply for Portfolio

 To apply, go to MyUMUC and select Student Center.
 Go to My Academics in the left panel (not the menu bar on top) and scroll down to Experiential Learning.
 Choose Apply for EXCL 301 (or Apply for EXCL x001, if you have already completed EXCL 301 successfully).
-Applications must be received no later than two weeks before the beginning of the session to allow time for processing.

 Through Course Challenge,